 There are quite a few steep inclines and drop offs and there are a few sections of the trail that are filled with large rocks, so you’ll want to watch your step!

 On all of these hikes, my boys had a great time looking for lizards.
 They counted 14 on one hike alone!

 Taking a drive along Zion-Mount Carmel Highway is a must when you visit Zion National Park with kids.

-The views are absolutely breathtaking, and there is a good chance you will be able to see some wildlife along the way.
+The views are absolutely breathtaking, and there is a good chance you will be able to see some wildlife including bighorn sheep, along the way.